tonywalker1/hinder/doc/doc/exception.md

 exception_message::exception_type_key = "Exception-Type";
 ```

+### Adding a Timestamp

+The library contains a simple convenience function ```std::string exception_time()``` that
+returns the current time as an ISO formatted string (e.g., 2021-04-07T13:10:35.889523258Z).
+While this function is used for structured messages (described above), you can use this function
+to provide a timestamp in your own exception messages.

 ## Future Directions

 Why not use std::format instead of libfmt?
 At the moment, none of the major compilers implement